 Anyone who can make a mark on a piece of paper can draw.
 We do it all the time: doodling on bits of paper when we're trying to think, scribbling absentmindedly on whatever's about when we're left on hold on our phones.

-Drawing makes us happy and confident, it's a way of expressing how you feel.
-It brings you joy.
+and confident, it's a way of expressing how you feel.